-Another important thing to keep in mind when it comes to websites: These days your website must be mobile friendly.
-(If you want to rank higher on the search engines, Google is basically demanding that your site look phenomenal on a mobile device, like a smartphone or tablet.
-They’re even calling out mobile-friendly websites when people do searches on their mobile device.
-If your site isn’t mobile friendly, why would Google even want to display your site when someone searches for a business like yours when they’re on a mobile device?
+Another important thing to keep in mind when it comes to websites: These days your website must be mobile-friendly, secure and fast.
+(If you want to rank higher on the search engines, Google is basically demanding that your site look phenomenal and load quickly on mobile devices, like smartphones or tablets.
+Google is now basing their “indexing” with a mobile-first model.
+If your site isn’t mobile-friendly, why would Google even want to display your site when someone searches for a business like yours?
 Answer: They probably wouldn’t.)

 My Website Already Rocks…What Next?
 Probably SEO.

-If you already have a kickin’ website that’s mobile friendly and keeps visitors on your site consuming your valuable content, it’s time to look at the other digital marketing strategies and options that will help your business grow and plan your digital course of action.
+If you already have a kickin’ website that’s mobile-friendly and loads quickly, it’s time to look at other digital marketing strategies and options that will help your local business grow and plan your digital marketing course of action.
 (Oh, that’s where we come in and get to know your business, find out your goals, objectives and help plan your digital marketing road map to success!)

-But…if you have a pretty darned good website, typically the next step is to get your website found on Google and the other search engines (like Bing and Yahoo!) as well as make sure that
+So…if you have a pretty darned good website, typically the next step is to get your website found on Google and the other search engines (like Bing and Yahoo!)

 If You Build It, Will They Come?
 Search Engine Optimization (SEO) Will Get Visitors To Your Site